Adastra’s architecture

 How many hours to ask for

-Depending on your computation, you may be bound by the half precision, Binary32 or binary64 floating point ALU throughput or by the HBM throughput.
-Below, we offer a comparison of the commonly found GPU resources as of 04/2024.
+Depending on your computation, you may be bound by the half precision, Binary32 or Binary64 floating point ALU throughput or by the HBM throughput.
+Below, we offer a comparison of the commonly found GPU resources as of 2024/04.

-For instance, we observe that a MI250X GCD’s Binary64 throughput is 23.95 and that it consumes 280 W. Also, for the node normalized values, we assume we can pack 8 of such MI250X GCD (which is what we have on Adastra).
+For instance, we observe that a MI250X GCD’s Binary64 throughput is 23.95 TFlop/s and that it consumes 280 W. Also, for the node normalized values, we assume we can pack 8 of such MI250X GCD in one node (which is what we have on Adastra).

 As another example, for the node normalized values, we observe that an A100 equipped node is offering x1.24 the bandwidth of a node equipped with MI250Xs.
 Also, a H100 node’s Binary16 throughput is x3.16 that of a A100 node.